-“I could easily see the policy rate going further down,” Ernest Addison told Reuters on the sidelines of a banking conference.
+“I can easily see the policy rate going further down,” Ernest Addison told Reuters on the sidelines of a banking conference.

-Asked how soon the 17 percent rates could be cut, he added: “Our next meeting is in January and after that we have another meeting in March so in between now and March.”
+Asked how soon the 17 percent rate could be cut, he replied: “Our next meeting is in January and after that we have another meeting in March, so in between now and March”.

-Addison also said the central bank would look to push local money market traders to use electronic trading platforms more rather than do deals over the phone.
-He said it was a measure that could help slow the recent fall in the country’s currency.
+Addison also said the central bank will look to push local money market traders to use electronic trading platforms more, rather than do deals over the phone.